liuqivandy/scRNABatchQC/README.md

 # Introduction

-scRNABatchQC is an R package for generating a HTML QC report to check and compare quality of multiple single cell RNA-seq datasets.
+scRNABatchQC is an R package for generating a HTML QC report to check and compare quality of multiple single cell RNA-seq datasets. scRNABatchQC supports multiple types of inputs, including gene-cell count matrices, 10x genomics, SingleCellExperiment or Seurat v3 objects.
 Please see the [manual](http://htmlpreview.github.io/?https://github.com/liuqivandy/scRNABatchQC/blob/master/scRNABatchQC_manual.html) for the usage of scRNABatchQC and the explanation of the HTML report.

 <a name="installation"/>